 This change will apply to all local elections and referendums in England, all elections for council and combined authority mayors, and Police and Crime Commissioner elections.
 These changes are expected to take place by spring 2024.

-The renewal period for overseas electors will be changing from 1 to 3 years.
+Additionally, the renewal period for overseas electors will be changing from 1 to 3 years.

 From May 2023 the voting system will be changing from a supplementary vote system to a simple majority voting system, also known as ‘first past the post’.
 In ‘first past the post’ voting you only vote for one candidate and the candidate with the most votes wins.
 Candidates no longer need to get a certain number of votes; they just have to get more than any other candidate.

 The voting system will be changed in all elections for:

 - combined authority mayors

 - Police and Crime Commissioners in England and Wales